-The Bill proposes extending the requirement for protected disclosure of classified and/ or security and intelligence information to cover other government employees (such as the Ministry of Foreign Affairs and Trade).
-Currently the Ombudsman is identified as the responsible authority for protected disclosure, not the IGIS.
+The Act extends the requirement for protected disclosure of classified and/or security and intelligence information to cover other government employees (such as the Ministry of Foreign Affairs and Trade).
+Previously the Ombudsman was identified as the responsible authority for protected disclosure, not the IGIS.

-The IGIS is the appropriate office to deal with such disclosures, as it is the only entity with wide enough powers of inquiry and all staff have appropriate security clearances.
+The IGIS is the appropriate office to deal with such disclosures, as it is the only entity with wide enough powers of inquiry, and all IGIS staff have appropriate security clearances.